 Private School Feeders

 If you are looking to send your child to a private school, then it is helpful to know which preschools have a track record of children moving into private schools.
+Why is this helpful?
+I think it is helpful because you want to work with preschool directors who are familiar with the private school admissions process.
+Some private schools actually send admissions representatives to preschools to observe applicants in their preschool class and usually, this happens when there are enough children applying from that preschool.
+Plus as a parent, it’s great to have the support from other parents who are going through the same private school admissions process as you are.
 First Presbyterian Church Nursery School and Putnam Indian Field School are two schools that send a lot of their graduates to local private schools such as Brunswick, Greenwich Academy and Rye Country Day School.

 Faith-Based Preschools in Greenwich, CT